-The Department of Zoology is part of the School of the Biological Sciences.
-The goal of the School of the Biological Sciences is to deliver education, learning and research at the highest international levels of excellence.
-Building on our record as a world class University for Biological Sciences we aim to work in innovative ways to achieve ongoing excellence in a supportive and collaborative research and teaching environment.
+The School of Biological Sciences is one of six Schools of the University.
+In line with the University's mission, the academic vision of the School is the pursuit of education, learning and research at the highest international levels of excellence.
+We aim to work in innovative ways to achieve ongoing excellence in a supportive and collaborative research and teaching environment.